UVSasa/Splunk-Investigations/Detecting_Shells.md

 **Framework Mapping**
 - Cyber Kill Chain: Reconnaissance
 - MITRE ATT&CK Mapping:
-    - The reconnaissance detections align with the Reconnaissance (TA0043) tactic and the Active Scanning (T1595) technique.
-The Splunk search identifies hosts attempting connections to multiple ports within a short time window, which is behavior commonly associated with network reconnaissance and service discovery.
+    - The scanning techniques used to generate telemetry align with the Reconnaissance (TA0043) tactic and the Active Scanning (T1595) technique.
+The Splunk search identifies noisy hosts, common connections, traffic spikes, ips with a high number of dropped packets, and hosts attempting a high number of connections within a short time window, which is behavior commonly associated with network reconnaissance and service discovery.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Stage 2: Weaponization